alexverbitsky/abi-decoder-angular/README.md

 # abi-decoder
-Nodejs and Javascript library for decoding data params and events from etherem transactions
+Angular library for decoding data params and events from etherem transactions

 # Install
 ```